EloquentStudio/filter.js/README.md

 min_length:

-Inspired by the 'minLength' option in Jquery's Autocomplete Widget, the 'min-length' specifies the minimum number of characters a user must type before a search is performed.
+Inspired by the 'minLength' option in Jquery's Autocomplete Widget, the 'min_length' specifies the minimum number of characters a user must type before a search is performed.
 '1' is the default value and is useful for local data with just a few items, but a higher value should be used when a single character search could match a few thousand items.

 Code examples:

-Initialize the filter with the 'min-length' option specified:
+Initialize the filter with the 'min_length' option specified:

 	search: { input: '#searchbox', search_in: 'div.fs_head', min_length: 3 },